 Charles Peter W. Warren History of Medicine Essay Prize

-This essay prize is named after the late Charles Peter W. Warren, MD, FRCPC, the inaugural chair of the Royal College's History and Heritage Advisory Committee whose contributions and leadership continued until his sudden passing in May 2011.
-The prize is supported by the Dr. Robert A. Macbeth Library and Archives Fund.
+The late Charles Peter W. Warren, MD, FRCPC, inaugural chair of the Royal College's History and Heritage Advisory Committee, is honoured through this eponymous essay prize supported by the Dr. Robert A. Macbeth Library and Archives Fund.

-- The manuscript must not exceed 6000 words, excluding the bibliography.
+- Submissions should not exceed 6,000 words, excluding the bibliography.
 (Submissions exceeding the maximum length are ineligible)

-- Submissions for the prize must be in PDF format accompanied by an introduction letter and curriculum vitae of the author.
+- Submissions are to be provided in PDF format and accompanied by an introduction letter (maximum two pages) and abbreviated curriculum vitae (maximum three pages).

-- If the essay has been published or accepted for publication, please indicate the publisher and, where possible, include a link to the publication.
+- In instances where the submission is published, or accepted for future publication, the applicant should provide the publisher and, where possible, include a link to the publication.

 - Relevance and originality (30%)

-- The subject of the paper is extremely relevant in the field of study.
+- High relevancy in the field of study.

 - Quality of literature review (20%)